National Famine Museum/Strokestown Park

 Professor Christine Kinealy is the Director of Ireland’s Great Hunger Institute and Professor of History at Quinnipiac University.
 She has published extensively on the Great Hunger and on the abolition movement in Ireland.

-Caroilin Callery is a Director of the Irish Heritage Trust and the Westward Group.
-She is recognised for her work in establishing the National Famine Way and building connections between the National Famine Museum and international universities and institutions.
+Caroilin Callery is recognised for her work in establishing the National Famine Way and building connections between the National Famine Museum and international universities and institutions.
+She is a Director of the Westward Group.